Glyphosate: Uses

 Glyphosate is effective in killing a wide variety of plants, including grasses and broadleaf and woody plants.
 By volume, it is one of the most widely used herbicides.
 In 2007, glyphosate was the most used herbicide in the United States agricultural sector, with 180 to 185 million pounds (180000000 to 185000000 lb) applied, the second-most used in home and garden with 5 to 8 million pounds (5000000 to 8000000 lb) and 13 to 15 million pounds (13000000 to 15000000 lb) in non-agricultural settings.
 It is commonly used for agriculture, horticulture, viticulture, and silviculture purposes, as well as garden maintenance (including home use).
 It has a relatively small effect on some clover species and morning glory.

 Glyphosate and related herbicides are often used in invasive species eradication and habitat restoration, especially to enhance native plant establishment in prairie ecosystems.
 The controlled application is usually combined with a selective herbicide and traditional methods of weed eradication such as mulching to achieve an optimal effect.

 In many cities, glyphosate is sprayed along the sidewalks and streets, as well as crevices in between pavement where weeds often grow.
 However, up to 24% of glyphosate applied to hard surfaces can be run off by water.
 Glyphosate contamination of surface water is attributed to urban and agricultural use.
 Glyphosate is used to clear railroad tracks and get rid of unwanted aquatic vegetation.
 Since 1994, glyphosate has been used in aerial spraying in Colombia in coca eradication programs; Colombia announced in May 2015 that by October, it would cease using glyphosate in these programs due to concerns about human toxicity of the chemical.

-Glyphosate is also used for crop desiccation (siccation) to increase harvest yield and uniformity.
-Glyphosate itself is not a chemical desiccant; rather glyphosate application just before harvest kills the crop plants so that the food crop dries from environmental conditions ("dry-down") more quickly and evenly.
+Glyphosate is also used for crop desiccation to increase harvest yield and uniformity.
+Glyphosate itself is not a chemical desiccant; rather crop desiccants are so named because application just before harvest kills the crop plants so that the food crop dries from normal environmental conditions ("dry-down") more quickly and evenly.
 Because glyphosate is systemic, excess residue levels can persist in plants due to incorrect application and this may render the crop unfit for sale.
 When applied appropriately, it can promote useful effects.
 In sugarcane, for example, glyphosate application increases sucrose concentration before harvest.
 In grain crops (wheat, barley, oats), uniformly dried crops do not have to be windrowed (swathed and dried) prior to harvest, but can easily be straight-cut and harvested.
 This saves the farmer time and money, which is important in northern regions where the growing season is short, and it enhances grain storage when the grain has a lower and more uniform moisture content.